nylas/exchangelib/README.md

 account.inbox.unread_count
 # Update the counters
 account.inbox.refresh()
-# The folder structure is cached after first access.
-To clear the cache, refresh the root folder
-account.root.refresh()

 # Folders can be created, updated and deleted:
 f = Folder(parent=self.account.inbox, name='My New Folder')